antzm/data-science/statistics-intro.md

 **English letters are always used whenever we refer to a sample:**
    * x bar = sample mean
    * s = sample variance
-   * r = sample correlation coefficinet
+   * r = sample correlation coefficient

 **Greek letters are always used when we refer to a population:**
    * μ = population mean